domRiddle/ASF/Configuration.md

 ## Configs compatibility

 It's top priority for ASF to remain compatible with older configs.
 As you should already know, missing config properties are treated the same as they would be defined with their **default values**.
 Therefore, if new config property gets introduced in new version of ASF, all your configs will remain **compatible** with new version, and ASF will treat that new config property as it'd be defined with its **default value**.
 You can always add, remove or edit config properties according to your needs.
+We recommend to limit defined config properties only to those that you want to change, since this way you automatically inherit default values for all other ones, not only keeping your config clean but also increasing compatibility in case we decide to change a default value for property that you don't want to explicitly set yourself.
+Feel free to check `minimal.json` example configuration file that follows this concept.

 **[Back to top](https://github.com/JustArchi/ArchiSteamFarm/wiki/Configuration#configuration)**